Mass media in Turkey

 The mass media in Turkey includes a wide variety of domestic and foreign periodicals.
 90% of the media ownership is concentrated in the hands of a few pro-government media groups.
 Inevitably censorship in Turkey is an issue, and in the 21st century many journalists have been arrested and writers prosecuted.
-On Reporters Without Borders' Press Freedom Index it has fallen from being ranked around 100 in 2005 to around 159 in 2025.
+On Reporters Without Borders' Press Freedom Index the country ranking has fallen from around 100 in 2005 to 159 in 2025.

-In reaction to the failed coup d'état on 15 July 2016, over 150 media organisations, including newspapers, television and radio channels, news agencies, magazines and publishing houses, have been closed by the government of Turkey, and 160 journalists have been jailed.
+In reaction to the failed coup d'état on 15 July 2016, over 150 media organisations, including newspapers, television and radio channels, news agencies, magazines and publishing houses, have been closed down by the government of Turkey, and 160 journalists have been jailed.

 By circulation, the most popular daily newspapers are Sabah, Sözcü, Hürriyet, Posta, and Milliyet.
 The broadcast media have a very high penetration as satellite dishes and cable systems are widely available.
 The "Radio and Television Supreme Council" (RTÜK) is the government body overseeing the broadcast media.
 Aside from Turkish, the state television network offers some programs in Arabic and Kurdish.

+During the days when the photo was taken, Ankara Radio House used to do live broadcasting in 1940.

 Turkish consumers are the second-most media illiterate when compared to countries in Europe, leaving them especially vulnerable to fake news, according to a 2018 study.
 A combination of low education levels, low reading scores, low media freedom and low societal trust went into making the score, which saw Turkey being placed second lowest only to North Macedonia.
 Conspiracy theories are a prevalent phenomenon in Turkish media.
 According to the Reuters Institute Digital News Report 2018, Turkey was the country where people complained the most about completely made-up stories.

-According to polling in 2024 by Pew Research Center 33% of adult Turks believe that media in turkey have somewhat good or very good influence on the country a decline from 57% who said so in 2017, while 63% stated that they had a vary bad or somewhat bad influence on the country.
-People with a favorable view Recep Tayyip Erdoğan viewed the media more positively with 47% saying that it had a good influence on the country, compared to 23% of people who viewed Erdoğan unfavorably.
+According to polling in 2024 by the Pew Research Center, 33% of adult Turks believe that media in Turkey have somewhat good or very good influence on the country, which is a decline from 57% who said so in 2017, while 63% stated that they had a very bad or somewhat bad influence on the country.
+People with a favorable view of Recep Tayyip Erdoğan viewed the media more positively with 47% saying that it had a good influence on the country, compared to 23% of people who viewed Erdoğan unfavorably.